scaleway/terraform-provider-scaleway/docs/data-sources/domain_record.md

 ## Query domain records

-The following commands allow you to query domain records using two methods:
+The following commands allow you to:

 - query a domain record specified by the DNS zone (`domain.tld`), the record name (`www`), the record type (`A`), and the record content (`1.2.3.4`).
 - query a domain record specified by the DNS zone (`domain.tld`) and the unique record ID (`11111111-1111-1111-1111-111111111111`).